Types of Depression

 A third type of depression is referred to as Adjustment Disorder with Depressed Mood.
 This condition is diagnosed when a person is adjusting to some new facet or change in their lives that has caused a great deal of stress.
 This disorder can even be diagnosed when a person is experiencing a good event in their life – such as a new marriage or a baby being born.
 Because the individual usually just needs a little additional support in their lives during this stressful time, treatment is time-limited and simple.

-Another kind of depression is called Seasonal Affective Disorder.
+Another kind of depression is called seasonal affective disorder (SAD).
 People with Seasonal Affective Disorder suffer the symptoms of a Major Depressive Disorder only during a specific time of year, usually winter.
 This appears to be related to the shorter days of winter, and the lack of sunlight in many parts of the country.

 Depression is also a symptom of other disorders, such as Bipolar disorder.
 Bipolar disorder is sometimes considered a “mood disorder,” but is not a form of depression.
 Bipolar disorder is characterized by swings of a person’s mood from depression to mania (mania is characterized by lots of energy and a person feeling like they are on top of the world and can do almost anything, often trying to do just that).